umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Getting-Started/Installation/index.md

 Now Umbraco Deploy has been installed on our local machine and project, we can now go ahead and commit the files to our repository.

-However, make sure to not push the files up yet as we will first need to set up a CI/CD build server and connect it to our Github repository.
+However, make sure to not push the files up yet as we will first need to set up a CI/CD build server and connect it to our a repository.

 Then when we push the commit up the build server will run and build our solution into where you are hosting your website.